cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/manage-stacks-chatops.md

 ### Download Igor

-You need to install the app using the [docker-compose file](https://github.com/cloud66/igor-bot/blob/feature/testing_enhancements/docker-compose.yml).
+You need to install the Igor app using the [docker-compose file](https://github.com/cloud66/igor-bot/blob/master/docker-compose.yml).
 Build this into a container and deploy it alongside your existing application(s).

 ### Deregister